hnvy/do-it/README.md

 # do-it
-A Python program that helps you stay on track of your tasks.
+A Python program that helps you stay on track with your tasks.

 # What is it?
 Medicine has many diseases to study, and there is too little time.
 What is the solution?
 Consistency.